-Reggio Di Calabria (ca. 105 km from Tropea) was founded as a Greek colony at the foot of the Aspromonte Mountains, and later became a significant centre of settlement of the Roman Empire.
-Besides the National Museum with its “warriors of Riace”, the promenade "Lungomare Minotti" with its beautiful gardens and its remains from Greek and Roman times is worth a visit.
-Naturally, the town in the utmost south of Calabria also offers attractive shopping facilities.
+Reggio Di Calabria (ca. 105 km from Tropea) was founded as a Greek colony at the foot of the Aspromonte Mountains and later became a significant center of settlement of the Roman Empire.
+Stop at the National Museum, which harbors the Riace bronzes, also called the Riace Warriors.
+Stroll along the promenade "Lungomare Minotti" with its beautiful gardens and its remains from Greek and Roman times.
+Of course, the town in the very south of Calabria also offers attractive shopping facilities.

-On the way to Reggio Di Calabria, you shouldn’t miss stopping at Scilla, a charming Southern Italian fishing village with old houses, palaces, narrow and sometimes terraced alleys and lots of atmosphere.
-Once upon a time, sea monsters are said to have lived here… - nowadays, however, the fishermen specialize above all in catching swordfish.
+On your way to Reggio Di Calabria, do stop at Scilla, a charming Southern Italian fishing village with old houses, palaces, narrow and terraced alleys and lots of atmosphere.
+Sea monsters are said to have lived there, once upon a time… - nowadays, however, the fishermen specialize above all in catching swordfish.

 You should not miss out on an excursion to the Aspromonte National Park.
-The cultural peculiarities of the mountain range include the „Greek villages“, which are still permeated by their ancient heritage today.
+The cultural peculiarities of the mountain range include the „Greek villages“, where ancient heritage can still be felt today.
 Well into the 19th century, the inhabitants of the remote mountain villages of the southern Aspromonte spoke mainly Greek.
-Nowadays, they reflect this heritage, they maintain cultural exchange with Greece and they are proud of their unique identity.
-Located at an altitude of 621 m on the western side of the Fiumara Amendolea, Gallicianò is probably the most Greek village in Italy.
-The church of S. Giovanni Battista is the centre of the small village, where mass is still celebrated according to orthodox rites.
+Nowadays, they reflect their heritage, they maintain cultural exchange with Greece and are proud of their unique identity.
+Gallicianò, located at an altitude of 621 m on the western side of the Fiumara Amendolea, is probably Italy's 'most Greek' village.
+At the church of S. Giovanni Battista, the center of the small village, mass is still celebrated according to orthodox rites.

 The eastern part of the Serre and the Ionian coastal area are called Locride.
-Here lies, in fantastic panoramic location, gorgeously renovated Gerace, where you can stroll through one of the most beautiful Old Towns in Southern Italy.
+There lies, in fantastic panoramic location, gorgeously 'renovated' Gerace, where you can stroll through one of Southern Italy's most beautiful Old Towns.
 Its magnificent cathedral was built under Norman rule, the town's period of prosperity.
 When the railroad was built at the end of the 19th century, the new district of Gerace Marina, now called Locri, developed in the coastal plain.